irwansyahwii/backend-code-challenge/README.md

 1. Retrieve the token
 1. Click the `Authorize` button on Swagger and enter `Bearer <TOKEN>`.
 Where `<TOKEN>` is the token you get from Login
 1. Choose and call an API

+If you got `401` that means you forgot to add `Bearer` prefix in front of your token.